sawyerbfuller/pi-music-server/README.md

 # A raspberry pi-based music server for Sonos

-Have a few gigs of music you'd like to play through your Sonos from your phone and can't use Google Music anymore?
-(Yet another cancelled Google product) Store and serve your music from the SD card on a raspberry pi!
-This is cheaper and smaller than an overkill NAS server.
-Here are steps to set it up (please post if I've missed something)
+Have a few gigs of music you'd like to play through your Sonos from your phone?
+You used to be able to store music online using Google Music for free, but they've cancelled that service.
+You could use a Network Addressed Storage (NAS) server e.g. from Synology, but if you just have a couple of gigs, they're way overkill and bulky.

-A few remarks:
+Much better: serve them from a $10, credit-card sized raspberry pi zero!

+I've put down the steps I used to set it up, and my server has been running without a hitch for months. (please post if I've missed something) A few remarks:
 * these instructions assume you will add music by inserting the card into your computer and adding files to the /music folder.
-Therefore, the samba server running on the pi is configured to not allow write access.
+Therefore, the samba server running on the pi is not configured to allow write access.
-* getting a pi up and running without connecting a monitor to it is pretty tricky.
-Here, we will assume you'll use a monitor or TV with an HDMI input.
+* getting a pi up and running without connecting a monitor to it is tricky.
+Its a pretty good idea to use a monitor or TV with an HDMI input to get started.
+Unfortunately, many low-end monitors don't have HDMI so you might have to trek over to the TV.

 Here are steps.
-1. equipment needed:
+1. buy equipment:
 * a raspberry pi (a zero W is $10 https://www.raspberrypi.org/products/raspberry-pi-zero-w/)
 * micro-usb power supply, case, micro-SD card, and card reader, USB and HDMI adaptors (see https://www.adafruit.com/product/2885)
 2. connect the SD card to your computer and flash it with the latest version of the operating system at https://www.raspberrypi.org/downloads/